ozeliurs/SecTrans/doc/specification.md

 ## 1. System Architecture

 The system architecture is based on a client-server model.
-I have noted in the requirements that the client can connect from "Home", that means communication between the client and the server will be done over potentially insecure networks, thus the need to encrypt our communications.
+We have noted in the requirements that the client can connect from "Home", that means communication between the client and the server will be done over potentially insecure networks, thus the need to encrypt our communications.

 ### 1.1.
 Client

 The client will have 4 major components:

 - A CLI (Command Line Interface) that will allow the user to interact with the system.
-- A File Management Library that will allow the client to upload, download, delete and list files.
+- A File Management Library that will allow the client to upload, download, delete and list files on the server.
 - A cryptographic module that will allow the client to encrypt and decrypt the files, authenticate the users and encrypt the connection between the client and the server.
 - The Microhard library that will allow the client to communicate with the server.